In Democratic Debate, A Fiery Clash Over U.S. Role In Syria

 Despite unanimous agreement among the Democratic candidates that Trump made a poor decision, there's little consensus on what role the United States should play in the Middle East moving forward.

-Sen. Elizabeth Warren echoed Gabbard in arguing that U.S. troops need to be pulled out, but warned it must be done in a "smart way."
+Sen. Elizabeth Warren echoed Gabbard in arguing that U.S. troops need to be pulled out but warned it must be done in a "smart way."

-American forces first entered Syria in 2015 during the Obama administration.
-Obama's vice president, Joe Biden, said during the debate that the United States needs to provide military support to Syrian Kurds, and claimed past and current military commanders are ashamed that the U.S. is leaving its allies in Syria to fend for themselves.
+U.S. forces first entered Syria in 2015 during the Obama administration.
+Obama's vice president, Joe Biden, said during the debate that the United States needs to provide military support to Syrian Kurds and claimed that past and current military commanders are ashamed that the U.S. is leaving its allies in Syria to fend for themselves.

 "It has been the most shameful thing that any president has done in modern history in terms of foreign policy," Biden said.

-Trump has defended his decision to pull U.S. troops from the region, saying it's time to bring them home, and that they should not be serving as a "police force" thousands of miles away.
+Trump has defended his decision to pull U.S. troops from the region, saying that it's time to bring them home and that they should not be serving as a "police force" thousands of miles away.

-Nonetheless, Trump reversed some of his decisions amid a bipartisan and international outcry, and slapped sanctions on Turkey.
+Nonetheless, Trump reversed some of his decisions amid a bipartisan and international outcry and slapped sanctions on Turkey.

 "We put the strongest sanctions that you can imagine, but we have a lot in store if they don't have an impact, including massive tariffs on steel," Trump said.